STUDY

 .COM

-Auguste Comte – Religion of Humanity
+Auguste Comte’s Theory of Religion of Humanity

 Comte believed that the values of morality are indispensable for the existence of modern society.
-He realized that love, altruism, justice, equity and ethics are the pillars of society.
-The absence of these pillars threatens social integrity and prosperity; and without these pillars, society will ultimately collapse.
-Based on these basic principles, Comte developed the religion of humanity which is necessary for the existence, prosperity and development of society.
+He realized that love, altruism, justice, equity, and ethics are the pillars of society.
+The absence of these pillars threatens social integrity and prosperity, and without these pillars, society will ultimately collapse.
+Based on these basic principles, Comte developed the religion of humanity, which is necessary for the existence, prosperity, and development of society.

-Tenets of the religion
+Tenets of the Religion

 No concept of ‘God’

 Auguste Comte argued that the religion of humanity is led by sociologist-priests rather than traditional religious priests.
-These sociologist-priests will be the learned people who will be fully aware of the standards of morality needed for modern society.
-For each community, there will be one sociologist-priest who will guide and control the behaviors of the members of that community.
+These sociologist-priests will be learned people who are fully aware of the standards of morality needed for modern society.
+For each community, there will be one sociologist-priest who will guide and control the behavior of the members of that community.
 The sociologist-priests will make people realize their moral duties and obligations in order to achieve the positive social functions of the religion of humanity.
 Comte viewed himself as the high priest of the religion of humanity because he formulated this new religion as well as its principles.

 Functions of the religions